AceBurgundy/Flutter-OBD2/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are welcome:

 * Bug reports
-* Diagnostic standard implementations
+* New diagnostic standards
-* New telemetry PIDs
+* Additional PID definitions
 * Documentation improvements

 Open an issue or submit a pull request.

 ## ⭐ Support the Project

-If this project helps you build something cool:
+If this project helped you:

 * ⭐ Star the repo
 * 🐛 Report issues
-* 🧠 Share ideas
+* 💡 Share ideas